KnownStormChaser/master-weather-model-list/README.md

 Corrections, additions, and improvements are welcome.

-If you add a model or satellite, please ensure:
+If you add a model, satellite, or radar entry, please ensure:
 - the data is genuinely free and downloadable (free registration is acceptable; paywalls and approval gates are not)
 - links point to official sources
 - descriptions remain simple, factual, and non-promotional